Spearman Rank Correlation Screening for Ultrahigh-dimensional Censored Data: Theoretical Properties

 \section{Theoretical Properties}

-{3.\arabic{equation}} In this section, we establish the sure screening and rank consistency properties of our approaches.
-Firstly, we introduce some notations used in this part.
-Without specifying any model of $Y$ and $\boldsymbol{X}=(X_1,\ldots,X_p)^{\T}$, where $p\gg n$ and $n$ is the sample size.
-We define the active predictor subset by
+In this section, we investigate the sure-screening, rank-consistency and false-discovery controlling properties of the proposed screening procedures.
+Without specifying any regression model of $Y$ and $\boldsymbol{X}=(X_1,\ldots,X_p)^{\T}$, where $p\gg n$ (with $n$ being the sample size), we define the active predictor subset as

-Then the sparsity assumption states that $p\gg|\mathcal{D}|$.
-Our goal is to select a reduced model with a moderate scale which almost fully contains $\mathcal{D}$.
-To this end, we apply the screening procedures depicted in Section 2 for each pair $(X_k,Y)$ as marginal utilities to measure the importance of $X_k$ for response $Y$.
-Secondly, we give the following conditions:
+where $F(y\mid {\bf X})=\mbox{pr}(Y\le y\mid {\bf X})$.
+Then, the sparsity assumption states that $p\gg|\mathcal{D}|$.
+Our goal is to recover the active set $\mathcal{D}$ as precisely as possible.
+To this end, we apply the screening procedure depicted in Section 2 for each pair $(X_k,Y)$ as a marginal utility to measure the importance of $X_k$ for the response $Y$.
+We require the following conditions.